PinguinDev/MyPlotMerge/README.md

 Want to help create language packs?
 If you know a language that is not created yet, you can create a new language pack by opening a pull request!
 If the language you know is already created, you can help improve it by editing it.
 Many of the current resource packs are outdated anyway :P

-# This is a Pocketmine Merge Plugin with my Version from MyPlot
+# This is my Pocketmine Merge Plugin with my Version from MyPlot

 # Helper: OmarKatifu